joplin/plugins/readme/obsoletes.md

 ## Example

-Here's an example of correct pull request: https://github.com/joplin/plugins/pull/9/files
+Here's an example of a correct commit: https://github.com/joplin/plugins/commit/a6ffbe3a421573f4be883e73e3daca496bee97fc